xbeat/Machine-Learning/README.md

 Weights are fundamental components in machine learning models, serving as the parameters that the model learns during training.
 They determine the strength of connections between inputs and outputs, playing a crucial role in the model's decision-making process.

+## Boosting Models with Python Decision Trees

+Introduction to Boosting Models

+Boosting is an ensemble learning technique that combines multiple weak learners to create a strong predictor.
+In the context of tree-based models, boosting typically uses decision trees as the base learners.
+This approach iteratively builds trees, with each new tree focusing on correcting the errors made by the previous ones.

 ## Variational Autoencoders A Python-Powered Generative Modeling Approach

 Introduction to Variational Autoencoders (VAEs)